Cloud Benefits for Supply Chain

 - Cloud-based systems: 4-8 months

-Additionally, when you subscribe to a cloud Software as a Service, you don’t need on-premises storage or IT support to maintain your software.
+Additionally, when you subscribe to a cloud benefits Software as a Service, you don’t need on-premises storage or IT support to maintain your software.
 You may even reduce system hardware requirements.

 Working with Cloud Vendors

-As more organizations plug into cloud-based systems, cloud vendors are competing more aggressively with stronger incentives, such as contract flexibility.
+As more organizations plug into cloud-benefits systems, cloud vendors are competing more aggressively with stronger incentives, such as contract flexibility.
 Keep in mind that cloud vendors have every incentive to keep clients happy, lest they jeopardize contract renewals and recurring income.
 Expect to be kept abreast of new services and features.

 About Vanguard Software